ayush92315/Ayush-Chauhan/README.md

 # Ayush-Chauhan
-This is my first GiT repository
+This is my first GiT repository.
 Author- Ayush Chauhan